ihaque/memtestG80/README.md

 certain capabilities, such as the ability to transmit results back to Stanford, are not present in the open-source version.

-Up-to-date versions of both the closed- and open-source versions of MemtestG80 may be downloaded at https://simtk.org/home/memtest.
-The closed-source version is available as precompiled binaries; the open-source version is available only as a source package.
+The closed-source version can be found at https://simtk.org/home/memtest.
+The open-source version lives at http://github.com/ihaque/memtestG80.

 This document concerns the open-source version.

-2. HOW TO BUILD
+## HOW TO BUILD

 First, ensure that the CUDA toolkit binaries and libraries are included in the appropriate path variables for you system so that you can run the nvcc